applidget/flowqueues/README.md

 - Backed by redis
 - Jobs are defined as trees of tasks ([Flow based programming](http://en.wikipedia.org/wiki/Flow-based_programming)) by the application
 - Concurrency setting for each task
-- Dequeues jobs based on a list of queue givent by the QUEUES config var (such as QUEUES="critical,main,low,super_low")
+- Dequeues jobs based on a list of queues

 ##Basic usage